wellfield / source water protection

 wells:

-There are three wells at Site A, three wells at Site C, three at Site D and two at Site E. A collector well is under construction at Site B. Most are a stone’s throw from the river.
+There are three wells at Site A, one at Site B, three wells at Site C, three at Site D and two at Site E as well as test wells for the future collector wells at Sites A and C. Most are a stone’s throw from the river.
 Protecting them from erosion is a one mile bank stabilization system called a “modified stone toe revetment”.
 The steep river bank was sloped, rip rap was placed and covered with soil, and planted with vegetation.
 This environmentally friendly approach to bank stabilization received the distinguished “Partners in Conservation Award” from the Department of the Interior in May 2009.

 “Firm capacity” describes how much water can be pumped with the highest yielding well out of production.
 The current firm capacity of the well field is approximately 33 million gallons a day.
 There is no intake pipe pulling water directly from the river, so the result is a very high quality water that has been filtered by the sand and gravel.
 For regulatory purposes the water is considered “ground water”, as opposed to “ground water under the influence of surface water”.
 Water rights are provided through the State of SD.